TJ-Blinn/Invadr/README.md

 ## Overview

 Invadr is a catalogue of over 500,000 games, which can be sorted by Genre, and liked by a User.
+It sources its data using the RAWG API.
 Users can then view their profiles to see a list of games they've liked.

 <br>